-Child and Adolescent Health manages two major programs: Newborn Screening and Infant Hearing.
+Child and Adolescent Health manages three major programs: Newborn Screening, Infant Hearing, and School Health.

 The Newborn Screening (NBS) Program works to assure all newborns in the state are screened for 28 “core” metabolic conditions which, if not detected early, could lead to severe illness, disability, or death.
 Positive results from blood spot screening are tracked by specialized follow-up nurses.
 Assistance in interpretation and follow-up of abnormal results is provided through collaboration with subspecialists at the University of Arkansas for Medical Sciences.